 Independent record and book stores disappeared quickly.

 Google has been working on an experimental Art related disruptive system that I’m sure is secretly making curators and galleries everywhere nervous, but as usual no one wants to address the ramifications too deeply hoping it will go away.
 Algorithms like this, not from Google necessarily, have already driven tens thousands of middle management executives in other industries out of business and the same will befall the art business in the next few years.
-It might even happen sooner because it makes access to information very easy, literally at a glance, to see what art is in the market, who has it, where it is, and why it’s important, or more importantly why it’s not.
+It might even happen sooner because it makes access to information very easy, literally at a glance, to see what art is currently in the market, who has it, where it is, and why it’s important, or more importantly why it’s not.
 Transparency is at the core of disruptive marketing.
 We see it happen every day on Wiki this-and-that, and it’s about to turn the art industry inside out too.

 WikiArt.org is another company also on a mission to, as they claim; “cover the entire history of Art and provide a new form of interaction between contemporary artists and their audience.”
 Whether or not they can do it remains to be seen, but if they don’t you can guarantee someone will and it probably won’t come from key players in the art world, because they’re too frantic trying to protect their hard earned markets.
 Instead, it will more than likely be developed by a technology company.
 Here’s the tech company behind WikiArt … SocialTalents.
 I know, they look benign, but disruptive companies always do until it’s too late.
 Stealth is often a disruptive company’s modus operandi.
 They don’t necessarily know how to draw or paint, but they do know how to code an algorithm and launch an IPO.

 So … where is the Visual Art market going?